valentinpi/lattice-watering/README.md

 ### Design Decisions

-- nanocbor for commands as it has very low footprint and is non-proprietary
+- `nanocbor` for commands as it has very low footprint and is non-proprietary
-- WolfSSL for DTLS since it is non-proprietary
+- We wanted to use `wolfssl` since it uses a GNU license, but it is not supported by `gnrc_dtls`
-- Use of `pktbuf`s since we want to specify network interfaces manually
+- No HW RNG, so we use a PRNG. `prng_tinymt32` looks promising, as it is standardized in RFC8682, but we could not choose it, so we went with `prng_sha256prng`, since it might provide better security than SHA-1.